nhall/house/README.md

-house
+House
 =====

-Issue tracker for my house
+Inspired by [frabcus](https://github.com/frabcus/house), this is an issue tracker for my house.